 Now I can of course only pretend that this is a real ‘pet hate’—for starters, it is a pretty universal sentiment—since it serves its purpose pretty well.
 That of protecting innocent people?
 Oh no, there is no security at the airport per se!
 If you want to set off a bomb or open a phial of some contagious disease, in an area as crowded as the city centre, feel free.
 There are even bins provided for your convenience.
 But to make everyone feel safer about boarding the big bricks with wings, and of course for the protection of those big bricks with wings, passengers must arrive early, hand up their luggage for inspection, and file through security like cattle.
 Oh, and these days, of course you should throw away anything over 100ml!

 Well that’s all well and good, but does any of it actually work?
-Any small sharp objects taken through security will be quickly confiscated, just in case you are tempted to start trimming your nails in public (heaven forbid!), but they will happily provide with a can of beer or pop which any remotely enterprising villain could readily fashion into a very sharp implement to slash someone’s throat with.1 Of course, no billiard cues would be allowed on the plane, since we all know what a great swing you could take in the cabin,2 but an extension cord or power cable for wrapping around that little girl’s neck and threatening to asphyxiate her unless they let you into the cockpit, well that’s just using your initiative.
+Any small sharp objects taken through security will be quickly confiscated, just in case you are tempted to start trimming your nails in public (heaven forbid!), but they will happily provide with a can of beer or pop which any remotely enterprising villain could readily fashion into a very sharp implement to slash someone’s throat with. ((Albeit only something for the wealthy villain to contemplate.))
+Of course, no billiard cues would be allowed on the plane, since we all know what a great swing you could take in the cabin, ((And after all every Hollywood bar room brawl has shown us how much damage one of those can do.)) but an extension cord or power cable for wrapping around that little girl’s neck and threatening to asphyxiate her unless they let you into the cockpit, well that’s just using your initiative.

 And what about that 100ml limit?
 It’s actually up to a total of litre in most places, which is probably, thank goodness, insufficient to blow a plane up in one go.
 Of course, those carefully prepared poxy explosives stored in a tube of mascara and a pot of lip gloss should be able to blow a nice hole in the fuselage.
 Who knows, maybe more if you sat in the right place!